markleeds2/cleaning_data/README.md

 * Running the Code: In the RStudio source panel, type setwd("~/coursera/gcd_course/class_proj"), followed by: source("run_analysis.R") and run that code by clicking on the "Source" icon in the source panel.

-* Checking the resulting text file: The file "tidy_data.txt" is created using the source command, type "summDF <- read.table("tidy_data.txt", sep = " ", header = TRUE)" in the RStudio code editor in order to read  the text file into an R data.frame called summDF. summDF is a 180x10 data.frame representing tidy data in the long form.
+* Checking the resulting text file: The file "tidy_data.txt" is created after "Source icon" is clicked in the previous step.
+One can  type
+  "summDF <- read.table("tidy_data.txt", sep = " ", header = TRUE)" in the RStudio source panel in order to read  the text file into an R data.frame called summDF. summDF will be a 180x10 data.frame representing the long form of the tidy data .
 There are 30 subjects and 6 activities.
   Thus, each "subject-Activity_Label" grouping  results in 180 rows.
-Similarly, the columns are "subject" "Activity_Label" "variable" "value" where variable denotes the particular measurement description and value denotes the value of that measurement.
+Similarly, the columns are "subject" "Activity_Label" "variable" "value" where variable denotes the particular measurement description and value denotes the average value of that measurement.